trikota/cryptopia-api-python/README.md

-# Cryptopia PUMP BOT by cc-tech
+# Cryptopia PUMP DUMP python
 The Bot Guy <thebotguy@usa.com>

 Disclaimer: This does not guarantee profit and you can still lose money if your